johnmclain/Good-Questions-in-Machine-Learning-/Q2 How Negative Sampling works.md

 >distinguish the target word wO from draws from the noise distribution Pn(w)
 >using logistic regression, where there are k negative samples for each data sample.
 >

+As the above explanation, they use maxmium likely hood function without softmax, and they update the

+maxtrix directly with the sub optimization problem.